MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M00_Validate_Lab_Environment.md

    > [!NOTE]
    > The command will generate a JSON output.
 Copy the output to text file.
 You will need it shortly.

+   > [!NOTE]
+   > Record the value of tenant Id included in the JSON output.
+You will need it in the labs of this course.

 1. Switch back to the web browser window displaying the Azure DevOps portal with the **eShopOnWeb** project open and select **Project settings** in the bottom left corner of the portal.

 1. Select the **Service connections** under Pipelines, and then select **Create service connection** button.